santosh6672/nutriscan-AI/readme.md

-NutriScan AI
+# NutriScan AI

 A Django web application that scans packaged food barcodes and generates personalised nutrition recommendations using an LLM, grounded in the user's health profile.

-«Disclaimer: NutriScan AI is an informational tool only.
+«**Disclaimer**: NutriScan AI is an informational tool only.
 Its output is not a substitute for advice from a registered dietitian or medical professional.»

 ---

-What It Does
+# What It Does

 Most nutrition labels are accurate but not useful.
 Knowing that a biscuit contains 28 g of sugar per 100 g doesn't tell a diabetic whether they should